vritansh/data-discovery-pro/README.md

 Release : Planning [ Bug Fixes in Progress ]

-Update <>  26th April 2023 - I will resume work on this Repo starting May 10th.
-I'm open for discussion. | vk2501@columbia.edu | vritansh14@gmail.com
+Update <>  22nd May 2023 - This repo would have another update soon.
+Below reseleases are targetted :

 https://pypi.org/project/ddpro